data-on-k8s-book/outline/README.md

 *   Declarative data
     *   Treat data sets as Kubernetes resources and express desired operations and transformations by declaring the desired state

-## Chapter 11: Putting it all together
+## Chapter 11: Migrating Data Workloads to Kubernetes
-Takeaway: The next great leap forward in data engineering will be the ability to easily compose "virtual data centers" composed of K8s-enabled data infrastructure stacks.

-*   Principles for building your own stack
+Takeaway: Let's make a plan to take advantage of everything you've learned in the book.

-*   The future of DataOps
+*   The vision: Application-Aware Platforms
+*   Sidebar with Craig McLuckie
+*   Charting your Path to Success
+    *   People - roles and communities
+    *   Technology - selection criteria, architecture approaches
+    *   Process - prerequisites, migration recommendations
+*   Sidebar - a vision of a cloud native data future